CalebFIN/CalebFIN.github.io/_posts/2025-04-04-Reviving-a-Cisco-Catalyst-2960G.md

 ## Reviving a Cisco Catalyst 2960G

-One of the coolest wins for my homelab recently was scoring a Cisco Catalyst 2960G switch.
-The reason it was free?
-It wouldn't boot.
+One of the coolest wins for my homelab recently was getting a failed a Cisco Catalyst 2960G switch.

 ![Cisco Catalyst 2960G Front Panel](assets/img/media/IMG_3157.jpg)